 Remark 3.4.
-In the following sections, we will compute the logarithmic upper tail probabilities in various settings by estimating the function $\Phi_X$ and verifying that the random variable Xin question satisfies the assumptions of Theorem 3.1.
-However, there are natural contexts (for example, the upper tail problem for $\Delta$ -regular, bipartite graphs at sufficiently low densities) in which the entropic stability assumption of the theorem is not satisfied, but localisation is believed to occur.
-Nevertheless, we expect that the methods used to prove Theorem 3.1 can be successfully deployed in some of these cases.
+In the following sections, we will compute the logarithmic upper tail probabilities in various settings by estimating the function Φ_X and verifying that the random variable X in question satisfies the assumptions of Theorem 3.1.
+As will be seen in the proof of Theorem 3.1, entropic stability implies that